 The findings following the recent Fed meeting reinforce this assumption.
 Much of the end of 2020 and start of 2021 were made up of a lower number of loan originations.
 These “missing originations” — as the Fed described them — meant fewer delinquency rates.
 If drivers that tend to fall subject to repossession or defaulting on their loans are not borrowing, fewer delinquencies will occur.

 This combined with federal assistance and lenders extending leniency on payments, meant fewer delinquent loans and originations.

 Fewer subprime borrowers

 Subprime borrowers fall between 501 and 600, according to Experian.
-In Q1 of 2022, total loans and leases taken out by all subprime borrowers — including deep subprime — falls to just over 17 percent.
-Separated out, deep subprime hit a record low rate of 2.12 percent.
+In the third quarter of 2022, total loans and leases taken out by all subprime borrowers — including deep subprime — falls to just under 16 percent.
+Separated out, deep subprime hit a record low rate of 1.85 percent.

 How to avoid falling behind on your auto loan

-The used car market is hot right now and can be a good option to save money.
+The new car market is hot right now so buying used can be a good option to save money.
 But if you decide to take out a loan with a shorter term, then it is usually wise to make a large down payment to avoid unmanageable monthly payments.

 Also, if it becomes challenging to make your monthly payment, consider refinancing your loan.
 Keep in mind that extending your term also increases the amount of interest you pay over the life of the loan.

 By purchasing a used vehicle, drivers can own a high-quality vehicle at a much lower price.
 And, since new cars depreciate quickly in the first year or two, you’re more likely to avoid becoming underwater on the loan — owing more than it’s worth.